 Ron McDougal, head pro at Golf & Body and father of a teenage daughter, says his ideal gift would be a good range finder: a GPS laser device for measuring distance from a flag or hazard on the course.
 The Bushnell model gives a vibrating jolt when the laser is aligned with your target.

-Sleek and pocket-size, this nifty Garmin GPS came recommended by another golfing dad.
-Preloaded with maps of more than 40,000 golf courses around the world, it displays the shape of the green, locations of water hazards and sand traps, and your yardage from any point on the course.
+Sleek and pocket-size, this nifty Garmin GPS is preloaded with maps of more than 40,000 golf courses around the world.
+It displays the shape of the green, locations of water hazards and sand traps, and your yardage from any point on the course.
 It’s also available as a watch.

 As for toting all that tech gear on the course, Steve McMillan, founder of product review site TheGolfingDads, uses these phone caddies from Desert Fox that have a velcro strap that attaches to his golf cart.
 “I have two on my cart at all times,” he says.
 “One has my GPS unit and the other has my cell phone in it.”
 The caddy is adjustable so it’ll work for most phones and devices.

-Since it’s one of the few sports that allows for social distancing, golf courses are open in most states, but some are banning motorized golf carts since it’s impossible to stay six-feet apart when you’re riding in one.
+Since it’s one of the few sports that allows for social distancing, golf courses are open in most states, but some are banning motorized golf carts for various reasons.
 If that’s something dad’s dealing with, McMillan recommends this clever new bag that includes a solar-powered phone charger, a bluetooth speaker, and room for up to six cans of his beverage of choice.
 Even with all these features, McMillan says the bag “weighs almost next to nothing” and is surprisingly comfortable to carry.

 For golf dads in pain